Housefull 4 Movie Review: Akshay Kumar's Diwali Release Left Us Wondering If The Makers Were Joking!

 Plot

 Harry (Akshay Kumar) works as a barber in a shop named 'Hulk Cut' in London and often experiences flashes from his past life.
-He and his brothers, Max and Roy (played by Bobby Deol and Riteish Deshmukh respectively) owe a huge amount of money to a gangster after Harry accidentally washed off the gangster's money owing to his bouts of short-term memory loss.
+He and his brothers, Max and Roy (played by Bobby Deol and Riteish Deshmukh respectively) owe a huge amount of money to a gangster after Harry accidentally washes off the gangster's money owing to his bouts of short-term memory loss.

 To repay the money, the trio hatch a plan to marry Kriti, Neha and Pooja (Kriti Sanon, Kriti Kharbanda and Pooja Hegde), the three daughters of a billionaire, Thakral (Ranjeet).
 Things go as planned and everyone heads to Sitamgarh for the wedding.